 Face-to-face Australian Citizenship ceremonies have been cancelled until further notice.
 As an alternative the Department of Home Affairs is undertaking virtual ceremonies via video link as a temporary replacement.

-You can visit Port Phillip beaches to exercise, provided that this is within five kilometres of your home and physical distancing is observed by keeping at least 1.5 metres between yourself and other people at all times.
+You can visit Port Phillip beaches to exercise or socialise, provided that this is within 25 kilometres of your home and physical distancing is observed by keeping at least 1.5 metres between yourself and other people at all times.

 You can also access the beaches as a thoroughfare, such as for a run or walking a dog, provided that physical distancing requirements are observed.